Interlibrary Loan FAQs

 We will attempt to borrow whatever material you need, with the exception of textbooks which are not available through interlibrary loan.

-Items that are usually easy to borrow are:
+Items that are usually easier to borrow:

 Books; articles from magazines, journals, or newspapers; government documents, microfilm and microfiche.